To educate and preserve our local heritage for the present and future generations to enjoy.

 Dedra McDonald- Birzer Ph.D.
 Executive Board member, Editor, Advisor/Founding Member (b.
 1969)

 Brooke is the daughter of Connie Sexton, she lives in Toledo, Ohio with her husband and two sons.
 She grew up camping in Hillsdale on Boot Lake and has always considered Hillsdale her second home.
-She often supports The Heritage Association by donating her time to help behind the scenes at fundraising and community events.
-Brooke has a Bachelor degree in Industrial Engineering from the University of Toledo and works in Ann Arbor.
+She often supports The Heritage Association by donating her time to help with fundraising and community events, as well as proofreading and website updates.
+Brooke has a Bachelor degree in Industrial Engineering from the University of Toledo.